Survey on 3D face reconstruction from uncalibrated images: Statistical Model Fitting Methods

 \subsection{Local approaches}

-Most of the proposed techniques to reconstruct the 3D face of a person from one or more images approach the problem in a global manner, fitting the whole facial model to the image(s).
+Most of the proposed techniques to reconstruct the 3D face of a person approach the problem in a global manner, fitting the whole facial model to the image(s).
 However, \citet{DingTheVisualComputer2014} and \citet{PiotraschkeCVPR2016} addressed the fitting procedure in a local manner considering subregions of the face, although in slightly different ways.

-\citet{DingTheVisualComputer2014} divided the face into four subregions (nose, mouth, eyes, rest) and fitted each of them locally, depending on both their own vertices and adjacent subregions.
-They estimated the shape parameters four times separately, $\vec{\alpha}_i, i =1,2,3,4$, each ensuring that the corresponding face region was optimally fitted without considering the others.
-Then, the four shape parameters vectors were linearly combined with blending weights that depended on the vertices: $\vec{x} = \overline{\vec{x}} + \sum_{i=1}^4 \vec{w}_i \left(\vec{\Phi}\vec{\alpha}_i\right)$, with $\sum_{i=1}^4 w_{ij} = 1, \forall \text{ vertex }j$.
-The four shape parameters vectors were estimated at the same time by maximising the posterior probability of the shape parameters given a set of known landmark locations similarly to \citet{AldrianSmithBMVC2010,AldrianSmithICCVW2011,AldrianSmithBMVC2011,AldrianSmithPAMI2013}.
-Nevertheless, there are two differences: 1) the projection of the 3D-landmarks into the image plane $\LmkProj$ is the linear combination of the projected 3D-land\-marks of the four shapes reconstructed with each $\vec{\alpha}_i$, and 2) instead of estimating ad-hoc the variances of the landmarks in the image plane $\vec{\sigma}_{2D}^2$ in $\vec{\lmk} | \vec{\alpha} \sim \mathcal{N}(\vec{\LmkProj} | \vec{\sigma}_{2D}^2)$, a constant weighting factor was used.
+The former \citep{DingTheVisualComputer2014} reconstructed each of the subregions locally from the same input image by ensuring that each of them was optimally fitted, without taking into account the other regions.
+In contrast, \citet{PiotraschkeCVPR2016} reconstructed global 3D faces from different input images, and then fused the reconstructions with a criterion based on the accuracy of each of the subregions.